 The Data Usage Fee is one of several assessment fees you’ll pay for accepting Discover cards.
-As of 2018, the Data Usage Fee is set at $0.0195 and applies to all US-based authorization transactions with a Discover card.
+As of 2018, Discover sets the Data Usage Fee at $0.0195.
+It applies to all US-based authorization transactions with a Discover card.

 Paying the Data Usage Fee

 No matter which credit card processor you use, you’ll pay assessment fees.
 However, not every processor lists or charges the Data Usage Fee.

 As with all assessment charges, you may or may not see the fee listed on your processing statement.
 Whether it’s listed depends on the pricing model your credit card processor uses to charge you processing fees.
 With an interchange plus or tiered pricing model, you will typically see the fee listed.
 Interchange plus pricing statements are more detailed and show assessments.
 The fee would be listed in the Discover section of your charges.
 With a flat rate credit card processor, you will not usually see assessments listed individually.

 The Data Usage Fee can be charged alongside the Discover Network Authorization Fee.
 You may see one or both fees on your statement.
 In the example snippet below, both the Data Usage Fee and Network Authorization Fee are passed at cost, but the Data Usage Fee is labeled as the “Network Fee.”

 As we can see, the “Network Fee” is charged at the “Data Usage Fee” rate of $0.0195.